-Nile Rodgers: Nile is someone I know today and work with, though I have been an admirer of his work for decades.
-As you probably already know, Nile Rodgers co founded one of the best known funk bands of all time, Chic and he’s worked with many of the biggest names in music, from Michael Jackson, Mick Jagger and David Bowie to Duran Duran, Sister Sledge and Diana Ross!
+Nile Rodgers: Nile is a friend and someone I’ve helped, during the promotion of his life story — Le Freak: An Upside Down Story of Family, Disco, and Destiny.
+Prior to this, I’d already been a huge fan of Nile’s work for decades.
+As you probably already know, Nile Rodgers co-founded one of the best known funk bands of all time, Chic.
+He’s worked with many of the biggest names in music; from Michael Jackson, Mick Jagger, David Bowie and George Michael to Duran Duran, Sister Sledge, INXS, Hall & Oats and Diana Ross!

 Spin Sucks: Gini Dietrich is known to most people, because of her work at Arment Dietrich, using online technology in communication, marketing, and HR.
 I know Gini as someone who invests a stack of her time trying to help other people, via social media and her work as the primary author of Spin Sucks.
 Gini is also one of the best exponents of using video within blogs to inform and engage people.